TLWebdesign/PHP-Version-List-Extended/README.md

 Click the add button and paste the url of the plugin package: https://wavoe.bitbucket.io/phpversionlist/phpversionlist.tar.gz
 Fill the other needed fields and choose if you want to install directly after uploading.

+## HTTPSocket

+Using [HTTPSocket communicating class](https://files.directadmin.com/services/all/httpsocket/) to communicate with the DirectAdmin API.
+Version used: `3.0.4` + one customization done.
+See the curl CURLOPT_REFERER line.
+Modification done to avoid issues with the referer check in DA (The request was made without a referer header ...)
+If you use a login:passwd the issue will not be there but as we don't have the user password we have to work like this.

 ## Use of shell_exec (info)
 In the past it was required that the `shell_exec` function was not in the list of `disable_functions` in your global php.ini file.
 The `shell_exec` function is used to read out the users configuration file to see which php version is configured per domain.